4 Helpful Retirement Tips You Need To Know Now

 Here’s a little secret though: saving for retirement early pays off in a big way due to a little something called compound interest.
 Einstein called it the eighth wonder of the world; he was right.
 Find out what you need to do today to enjoy tomorrow to the fullest.

 The book How to Turn $100 into $1,000,000 illustrates how saving early goes a long way.
-The book gives an example in which one person, Jackson, saves $1,000 per year starting at age 15, and another person, Layla, begins saving $3,500 per year starting at age 30.
-They both earn 8%, invest until age 70, and hit the $1,000,000 mark.
+Included in the book is an example in which one person, Jackson, saves $1,000 per year starting at age 15, and another person, Layla, begins saving $3,500 per year starting at age 30.
+They both earn an 8% return, invest until age 70, and hit the $1,000,000 mark.
 Hooray!

-While they both have the same amount in the end, Jackson only had to save $55,000 (and earned $945,000 in compound interest) while Layla saved $140,000 – an $85,000 different.
+While they both have the same amount in the end, Jackson only had to save $55,000 (and earned $945,000 in compound interest) while Layla saved $140,000 – an $85,000 difference.
 It’s not always easy to see how compound interest can make your money work for you, but it does.
 The longer your money earns interest and that interest earns interest, the better.

 Speak to an expert.

 Financial advisors know the ins and outs of different types of investments and can help guide you in building your financial plan.
 Talk to an advisor about both short-term and long-term investments.
 Together you can determine what best fits your needs while exploring options that can get you where you’d like to be.